Grace Giving

 Challenge

-New Testament giving is a response to the measure of Grace we have been given in Christ, which means we can do nothing short of surrendering ALL our time, talent and money to be used by God however He wants.
+New Testament giving is a response to the measure of Grace we have been given in Christ, which means we can do nothing short of surrendering ALL our time, talent, and money to be used by God however He wants.
 As such, are you financially supporting your local church as one who has surrendered everything to Jesus; as one who understands the importance of the preaching of the Gospel to save people from eternal damnation; and ultimately as one who understands the significance of the ministry of the Gospel through your local church to your own life and family?

 For far too many Christians, the bulk of their financial treasure is completely and overwhelmingly invested in things of this world that moth and rust destroy, and thieves break in and steal!
-It’s amazing to me how so many Christians think the Grace of God that freed us from the Old Testament law, filled us with the Holy Spirit and permanently adopted us as Children of God to have His life forever, use that indescribably valuable Good News as an excuse to give less to their local church than what we find as a standard of giving even before the Mosaic Law was given.
-Abraham gave 10% of all he won in battle to the priest of the God Most High, long before God ever told Moses to teach the people to give ten percent (Numbers 18:21-24) and even longer before the revelation of eternal life in Christ!
+It’s incredible to me how so many Christians think the Grace of God that freed us from the Old Testament law, filled us with the Holy Spirit and permanently adopted us as Children of God to have His life forever, use that indescribably valuable Good News as an excuse to give less to their local church than what we find as a standard of giving even before the Mosaic Law was given.
+Abraham gave 10% of all he won in battle to the priest of the God Most High, long before God ever told Moses to teach the people to give ten percent (Numbers 18:21-24), and even longer before the revelation of eternal life in Christ!

-We went through numerous pay cuts, delayed payments, frozen budgets that required us to work longer hours with fewer resources to accomplish the same tasks, and even periods of just flat-out not getting paid.
-But through it all, I not only could I shake off the percentage amount we were supposed to give to the church and the other ministries, but I couldn’t shake off the actual dollar amount, which means the percentage amount went above 15%.
-To sustain that through pay cuts, pay delays, and even times of not getting paid meant we had to “rice and bean it” with our lifestyle.
-In addition, Keri and I both had to work all kinds of side jobs on top of the 60-plus hours it takes from me to lead the church, as well as the numerous hours of ministry that Keri gave.
 It was hard; I got angry at times; I was exhausted, and when things kept getting worse instead of better, I thought about how life would just be easier if I stopped working all the other side jobs and decreased our giving to only giving ten percent to Venture and cut all our other giving out.
-Every time I would go down that path all I could think of was Jesus telling the rich young ruler to sell all he had and follow Him, as well as the people I knew that were living in utter poverty to advance the cause of Christ in the arena they were called in.
-I kept thinking about the passages like the treasure principle in Matthew 6 and whether or not I actually believed it or not, and every time I found it impossible to do anything other than continue laboring to lead the church and doing whatever we had to give the money I felt the Lord calling us to give.
+Every time I would go down that path, all I could think of was Jesus telling the rich young ruler to sell all he had and follow Him; all I could think of well the people I knew who were living in utter poverty to advance the cause of Christ in the arena they were called in; all I could think of were the people who are not only liberally giving their finances but also literally risking their lives for others to hear the Gospel of Jesus Christ!
+I kept thinking about passages like the treasure principle in Matthew 6 and whether or not I actually believed it or not; and every time I did I found it impossible to so anything other than continue laboring to lead the church and doing whatever we had to do to give the money I felt the Lord calling us to give.